spiritov/ds.css/src/README.md

 <link rel="stylesheet" href="https://unpkg.com/@spiritov/ds.css" />
 ```

-if you'd rather download it, you can do by copying the contents of `/dist`
+if you'd rather download it, you can do so by copying the contents of `/dist`

 ```html
 <link href="./ds.css" rel="stylesheet" />